johnno1962/HotReloading/README.md

 To try out an example project that is already set-up, clone this fork of [SwiftUI-Kit](https://github.com/johnno1962/SwiftUI-Kit).

-To use on your project, simply add this repo as a Swift Package.
-You no longer need to add linker flags or a "Run Script" build phase unless you want to inject on a device, in which case see the notes below on how to configure the InjectionIII app.
+To use on your project, simply add this repo as a Swift Package and add "Other Linker Flags":
+-Xlinker -interposable -Xlinker -undefined -Xlinker dynamic_lookup.
+You no longer need to add a "Run Script" build phase unless you want to inject on a device, in which case see the notes below on how to configure the InjectionIII app.

 ***Remember not to release your app with this package configured.***